Empowering Young Canadians in the Smart Device Era

 Contact Us

-Interested in joining a focus group (for youth 16-24) or a stakeholder roundtable?
-Fill out the form below and we'll get back to you shortly.
+Interested in learning more about the project or collaboration?
+Fill out the form below and we'll get back to you.